aimindseye/hisense-a9/README.md

 The aim of this repository is to be wiki for someone who wants to modify/change their hisense a9.
 The information is collected from various reddit posts and xdaforums posts.

+> [!WARNING]
+> Please proceed at your own risk.
+There are chances that performing any instructions from this repository could lead to unrecoverable phone.The author is not responsible for any damage caused to the phone with any information or instructions from this repository

+## Pre-requisites

 - [device info](https://github.com/aimindseye/hisense-a9/blob/main/deviceInfo.md)
 - [default apps](https://github.com/aimindseye/hisense-a9/blob/main/defaultApps.md)